1. Warren Hastings was the first ___________.

 Explanation: Tipu Sultan forced the British to negotiate as equals.

-63. Warren Hastings’ involvement in Rohilla War (1774) was due to his alliance with:
+63. Warren Hastings’ involvement in Rohilla War (1774) was due to his alliance with___________.

 A) Marathas